NathanKell/UADRealism/README.md

 For example you could add for ca: `speedMultByGen_max(g1;1.01;g2;1.1;g3;1.02;g4;1), speedMultByGen_min(g1;0.8;g2;0.78;g3;0.82;g4;0.85), speedMultByGen_rand(0.05)` and that would, for gen2 ca hulls, have a min speed of 0.78 +/- 5% times speedLimiter and a max of 1.1 +/- 5% times speedLimiter.

 Note that you can also override these on a hull-by-hull basis by putting any or all of those params in the hull's param set.
-So if a particular ca hull had speedMultByGen_max(1.03) instead, the max speed would be speedLimiter times 1.03 +/-5%.
+So if a particular ca hull had `speedMultByGen_max(1.03)`, the max speed would be speedLimiter times 1.03 +/-5% rather than that specified in shipTypes.

+By default, like stock, the max is a soft maximum: if there is weight left over after everything else, additional tonnage is spent on speed.
+To enforce maximum speeds, make the value negative.
+For example `speedMultByGen_max(-1.03)` means a multiplier of 1.03 will not be exceeded, even if there remains spare tonnage.

 ### Limit caliber counts and size
 TAF can limit the number of calibers the autodesigner will use for a given battery (main/secondary/tertiary).
 Note that due to how various parts have different length multipliers, while the caliber may be kept the same, the caliber length may vary between guns.
 Also note that the game treats casemated guns and turreted guns differently, so a ship may have for example 6.2in secondary turrets but 6.6in casemates.